Brexit – What consequences for European Works Councils ?

 The government lost a crucial vote in the House of Commons on 13 December 2017 due to critics within the conservative party who sided with the opposition to back an amendment for a right of veto over the final Brexit deal (see press report).
-Now the government must go through a legislative procedure on the withdrawal agreement.
-There is however no majority in Parliament for a particular form of Brexit.
-The Labour Party will not support a Brexit deal unless it meets the party's “six tests”.
-Any deal must include a strong relationship with the EU and the same benefits the UK currently has from the single market (see BBC report).
-Without approval from Parliament the Brexit would either be postponed, completely called off or otherwise - economically speaking - threaten a “fall off the cliff edge”.
-The historic vote took place on 15 January 2019 and the agreement proposed by the UK government was rejected by a large majority.
+Therefore the government must go through a legislative procedure on the withdrawal agreement.
+There is however no majority in the Parliament for a particular form of Brexit.
+The Parliament voted on three occasions (15 January, 12 and 29 March 2019) with a substantial majority each time against the withdrawal agreement that the government has negotiated with the EU.
+This political deadlock led to delaying Brexit initially by two weeks and subsequently until 31 October 2019.
+Further delays appear inevitable, if there is no change in the political situation.

 - No deal would trigger new elections and Brexit would be postponed

 “If there is no House of Commons support for no deal, then you are very close to new elections”, said Former European council President Herman Van Rompuy.
 “If you have new elections, then article 50 [the legal process for Britain's EU exit] will have to be postponed” (see press report, 25 August 2018).

 - European Court of Justice ruling on Brexit

 On 10 December 2018, the European Court of Justice has ruled the UK can cancel Brexit without the permission of the other 27 EU members (see BBC report).